tylerharter/cs301-projects/fall18/p8/README.md

 We will now learn to quickly load json data as namedtuple objects.

-###2.1 The `make_object` function:

-This function is going to convert the existing json data of a particular car into a namedtuple/recordclass object.

->inputs to this function:

->classname : class name.( This can either be of type namedtuple or of recordclass)

->car_data: a dictionary containing information of a particular car.

-Write a function that would create an object of type *classname* from given data and return it.

->Note: You do not have to modify the process_args function for this step.

-*If everything until here is correct, your score from test.py should be x%.*

 ###2.1 The `make_namedtuple_list` function:

 Now we write a function that would create a list of namedtuple objects for all the cars in the json file.
 Here we will go through all car entries in the dictionary, create an object for each of them(using the existing `make_object` function.